-(Mark One)
+(Mark One) ------- ------

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2012

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission file number: 000-53404

-Bio-Path Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-Utah 87-0652870 (State or other jurisdiction of incorporation or organization (I.R.S. employer identification No.)

-2626 South Loop, Suite 180, Houston, Texas 77054 (Address of principal executive offices)

-Registrant's telephone no., including area code: (832) 971-6616

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$ (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 8, 2012, the Company had 58,868,713 outstanding shares of common stock, no par value.

-Accelerated filer □ Smaller reporting company ⊠
+□ ■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end ed September 30, 2012 Or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 000-53404 Bio-Path Hold (Exact name of registrant as Utah 87-0652870 (State or other jurisdiction of incorporation or organization (I.R.S. employer identification No.) 2626 South Loop, Suite 180 (Address of principal e Registrant's telephone no., including ng area code: (832) 971 -6616 Indicate by check mark whether the registrant (1) has filed all reports required of 1934 during the preceding 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
+Yes ⋅ ☒ No ⋅ ☐ t the registrant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has submitted electronically File required to be submitted and posted pursuant to Rule 405 of Regulation for such shorter period that the registrant was required to submit and post statements of the registrant was required to submit and post statements. on S-T (§232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large accelerated filer company.
+See the definitions of "large accelerated filer," "accelerated file Act.
+Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting continuous) Accelerated filer □ Smaller reporting company · □ Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
+Yes •□•⊠ No At November 14, 2012, the Company had 62,219,050 outstanding shares of of common stock, no par value.